tmaklin/cpprate/README.md

 bin/runTests
 ```

+# BLAS
+It's *highly* recommended to have BLAS installed on the system.
+Not having BLAS will seriously impact multithreading performance.

 # License
 cpprate is licensed under the [BSD-3-Clause license](https://opensource.org/licenses/BSD-3-Clause).
 A copy of the license is supplied with the project, or can alternatively be obtained from [https://opensource.org/licenses/BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).